Community Pharmacy Primary Care Clinics

 Your pharmacist will send your primary care provider (or specialist) a notice of what they have prescribed.
 If you do not have a primary care provider, your pharmacist can provide you with a copy of this notification.

-This service is covered with your NS Health card up to 4 times per year.
+This service is covered with your NS Health card.

 *Length of prescription refills authorized by the pharmacist will be based on assessment.